 Lower Manhattan, New York

-Light was a primary issue with this renovation of an industrial loft space in Lower Manhattan.
-We maintained much of the open “workshop floor” character of the space, while creating a bright and comfortable kitchen, entry hall, and bedroom adjacent to the large living and dining areas.
-A simple palette of bone-white ash wood paneling and white plaster walls carry the light from the perimeter windows deep into the space.
+Light was the central idea behind the renovation of this industrial loft space in Lower Manhattan.
+We maintained the open “workshop floor” character while creating a bright and comfortable kitchen, entry hall, and bedroom.
+A palette of bone-white ash wood paneling and white plaster walls carry the light from the perimeter windows deep into the large living and dining areas.

-The detailing of the space complemented the original industrial nature of the building and reflected the owner’s love of mid-century modern furniture and art.
-Vertical battens line the entry hall and conceal hidden doors to a powder room and a laundry room.
-The original vaulted concrete ceiling and a steel-clad fire door were maintained and highlighted.
-A new fireplace has built-in wood storage, as well as niches for art.
-The home feels comfortable and livable, while remaining true to its history.
+Detailing of the space complements the original industrial feel of the building.
+Vertical battens line the entry hall and conceal hidden doors to a powder room and laundry.
+Original vaulted concrete ceiling and a steel-clad fire door are maintained and highlighted.
+A new fireplace has built-in wood storage and niches for art.
+The home feels livable while remaining true to its utilitarian history.

 Architect: Specht Architects